Charm-baryon semileptonic decays and the strange $\Lambda^*$ resonances: New insights from lattice QCD

 When comparing the $\Lambda_c\to\Lambda^*(1520) \ell^+\nu_\ell$ observables to those evaluated using the quark-model form factors of Ref.~\cite{Hussain:2017lir}, we find the differential decay rates from lattice QCD to be about 3 times higher near $q^2_{\rm max}$ and about 1.5 times lower near $q^2=0$, while the integrated rates from lattice QCD are only about 10 percent lower and therefore in agreement within the uncertainties.
-Our lattice-QCD results for the angular observables $F_H$ are also close to quark-model prediction.
-For the forward-backward asymmetry $A_{FB}$, we find the location of the zero-crossings predicted by lattice QCD to be at lower values of $q^2$.
+Our lattice-QCD results for the angular observables $F_H$ are also close to the quark-model prediction.
+For the forward-backward asymmetry $A_{FB}$, we find the location of the zero-crossings predicted by lattice QCD to be at lower values of $q^2$ (the quark model predicts the zero-crossings to occur at $q^2\approx0.41\:{\rm GeV}^2$ for $\ell=e$ and $q^2\approx0.44\:{\rm GeV}^2$ for $\ell=\mu$).